26-Year-Old Pitcher – New York Mets

 Drafted in the third round of the 2007 MLB draft.

-Harvey will start Game 3 of the Mets' divisional series against the Dodgers, ESPN New York reports.
+Harvey will start Game 1 of the World Series at Kansas City on Tuesday, Adam Rubin of ESPN New York reports.

 To instantly reveal our fantasy analysis of every player – including Matt Harvey – simply subscribe now.